philippe-ostiguy/PyBacktesting/README.md

 ```
 ![](https://github.com/philos123/PyBacktesting/blob/master/images/Local_extremum.png)

-Then using `self.largest_extension()`, it finds the largest setback which is stored in the attribute `self.largest_extension_`.
+Then using `self.largest_extension()`, it finds the largest setback, which the difference between local maximum and the previous local minimum for a downward trend and the difference between the local maximum and and the next local minimum for an upward trend.
+In the case above,

+which is stored in the attribute `self.largest_extension_`.
 This function also store the largest setback in term of time in `self.largest_time`.
-Then in method `self.try_entry()`, the system will try to enter the market..
+Then in method `self.try_entry()`, the system will try to enter the market.

 More on that in the module [initialize.py](https://github.com/philos123/PyBacktesting/blob/master/initialize.py).
 This file contains all the parameters that can be optimized using a genetic algorithm and their default value.